akshell/docs/ref/core/request.rst

    Perform an application request; return a :class:`Response` object. *name* is a name of the application being requested.
-The *request* object could contain the following fields:
+The *request* object can contain the following fields:

       method
          the request method;